 It was sometime during this age that many of the exarchs and arch-angels residing within the Astral Sea, perhaps tainted indirectly by Tharizdun as well, defected from their masters.
 In this moment Asmodeus, once an exarch of Bahamut, split off from the gods and twisted a segment of the Astral Sea into his own realm, creating a tiered plane known as the Nine Hells.
 Here is where he and his devils reside, lawful and yet evil, counterparts to Tharizdun’s and the demons’ own chaotic evil natures.
 Thus it was also during this time that the first tieflings were born, and most tieflings today can trace their ancestry back to a devil and his likely unwilling elvish consort.

 With the drow defeated and the goblins driven back the eladrin and sylvani attempted to go back to their peaceful ways.
 However, a new leader sprang up among the eladrin in T2A 4,765, the Black King.
 The Black King dabbled in necromantic magic, a branch of the arcane that focuses on the energy of life and had previously been used by practitioners for healing and invigoration.
 The Black King, perhaps through Tharizdun’s careful manipulations (and perhaps not), discovered black necromancy and with it began slowly corrupting those under his service and raising the dead to fight for him.
-Vecna sprang up in this time as most of the eladrin turned away from Sehanine and Corellon, though some eladrin choose to defect from their new king, joining with the sylvani.
+Most of the eladrin turned away from Sehanine and Corellon, though some eladrin choose to defect from their new king, joining with the sylvani.
 A long war between the dark eladrin and the so-called “Brotherhood Alliance” commenced.
 This was the Dark War, sometimes called the Black War, due to the shambling undead that made up the eladrin’s Black Legion.
 The eladrin, though initially very successful, began losing ground by T2A 5,199 when the scattered dragonborn clans and good-natured dragons joined the side of the Alliance.
 The Black King, who through all wished to see the eladrin ascend to a higher plane of existence, rounded up his subjects.
 He promised his followers eternal life, and that the eladrin would be able to ascend to a new state of being if they would only offer themselves to him and his will.
 All who were still loyal to him joined in the ritual.
 The energy released in the process nearly shook apart the planet, leaving it permanently scarred but not destroyed, and killing many.
 When the danger had passed these dark eladrin were gone, completely destroyed.
 The Black King was no more.
 This was in T2A 5,205, the last year of the Second Age.

 The Third Age – Approx. 9,000 YA to 4,000 YA